 From honey and lemon to avocado and olive oil, there are plenty of options that will moisturize your hair, make it silky smooth, and enable it to grow to its full potential.
 Natural remedies and hair packs containing herbal ingredients like gooseberries, shikakai (Acacia Concinna), onion juice, and coconut milk help nourish and boost hair growth.
 Egg and cinnamon masks also help stimulate blood circulation and nourish hair strands.

 7. Condition Your Hair Regularly

 A conditioner helps replace the lipids and proteins inside the hair shaft and also seals the hair cuticle.
 Deep conditioning and reconstructing treatments help hydrate hair strands, repair damaged hair, and eliminate frizz.

 8. Don’t Brush Your Hair Too Often

 While hair brushing is essential, doing it too often can damage your hair strands.
 The constant friction from hair brushing can break your hair strands and keep them from growing faster.
 The key is to brush your hair gently, which stimulates the scalp, releases natural oils, and helps spread those oils down the length of the hair strands.
-Harsh brushing may cause traction alopecia (8).
+Harsh brushing may cause traction alopeciai XA common skin disease which results in partial or complete hair loss on the scalp and other parts of the body.
+(8).